FirstEverTech/Universal-Intel-Chipset-Updater/README.md

 **Universal Intel Chipset Device Updater** is an advanced, security-focused tool that automatically detects your Intel hardware and installs the latest official chipset **INF files** with enterprise-grade safety measures.

+This project was built through a pragmatic collaboration between human expertise and AI-assisted tooling.

 For a detailed technical breakdown and historical context, see:
 → **[The Whole Truth About Intel Chipset Device Software](https://github.com/FirstEverTech/Universal-Intel-Chipset-Updater/blob/main/docs/THE-WHOLE-TRUTH-ABOUT_EN_2026.md)**